eigenlucy/eigenlucy.github.io/CUSTOMIZE.md

 This Jekyll theme implements `collections` to let you break up your work into categories.
 The theme comes with two default collections: `news` and `projects`.
 Items from the `news` collection are automatically displayed on the home page.
 Items from the `projects` collection are displayed on a responsive grid on projects page.

 You can easily create your own collections, apps, short stories, courses, or whatever your creative work is.
 To do this, edit the collections in the [\_config.yml](_config.yml) file, create a corresponding folder, and create a landing page for your collection, similar to [\_pages/projects.md](_pages/projects.md).
+For example, this site includes a custom `_eigenlucy` collection for specific themed posts, defined in `_config.yml` and with its content in the `/_eigenlucy/` folder.
+A corresponding page `_pages/eigenlucy_hub.md` might serve as its landing page.

 ## Adding a new publication